valbok/QtAVPlayer/README.md

     }, Qt::DirectConnection);
 ```

 - Since `QAVVideoFrame` is compatible with `QVideoFrame`, `QtMultimedia` can render frames directly to QML or Widgets — see the [examples](https://github.com/valbok/QtAVPlayer/blob/master/examples/qml_video).
-Converting to `QVideoFrame` is copy-free for supported pixel formats.
+Converting to `QVideoFrame` is copy-free.

 ```cpp
 QObject::connect(player, &QAVPlayer::videoFrame, this,